 Don’t get me wrong, I love temple sightseeing, but I do need to mix it up with other attractions.
 After seeing five temples in a row I tend to get a little temple-tired, pretty as they may be.
 Luckily, Kyoto has much more to offer than just temples and I loved our 3 days in this beautiful old city in Japan.

-Kyoto guide: highlights, budget, accommodation, transport & food
+3 days in Kyoto: highlights, budget, accommodation, transport & food

 I put together this guide to help you plan your trip to Kyoto.
-Below you can find the map of our 3 day itinerary, highlights in Kyoto, the Airbnb we stayed at, how to get around in Kyoto and where to find the most delicious food.
+Below you can find the map of our 3 day Kyoto itinerary, highlights in Kyoto, the Airbnb we stayed at, how to get around in Kyoto and where to find the most delicious food.

 Kyoto 3 day itinerary: map & highlights

-Itinerary day 1: Kyoto highlights
+Kyoto itinerary day 1: highlights

 We started our sightseeing tour around Kyoto in the afternoon, having just traveled there from magical Koyasan.
 We first dropped off our bags at our Airbnb (read more about our accommodation below) and then headed out to Gion, the historic district of Kyoto.